Business & Marketing

 Listen Now 🎧

-As an independent salon owner, the return to “business as usual” can result in some critical decision-making to maintain health and safety while avoiding conflict and discomfort.
-In this time of exciting reopenings and shifting mask regulations, we want to make sure you are equipped as a small business owner with options for communicating new salon rules to clients amongst varying comfort levels and circumstances.
+As an independent salon owner, you're responsible for some critical decision-making to maintain health and safety while avoiding conflict and discomfort.
+In this time of COVID variants and shifting mask regulations, we want to make sure you are equipped with options for communicating new salon rules to clients amongst varying comfort levels and circumstances.

 In the words of the CDC:

 What does this mean for you as a salon owner?
-Well, as the owner of your business, you have choices to make about how you will decide to relax or continue to enforce masks in your salon.
+Well, as the owner of your business, you have choices to make about how you will decide to enforce or relax masks in your salon at this time.
 Different communities and demographics have varying rates of vaccination, comfort without masks, and COVID counts, which makes matters complex at best, and controversial at worst.